 The International Day of the English Language, St. George and the Dragon

-April 23rd, the beginning of «La Semana del Inglés», was established as the International Day of the English Language by the United Nations in 2010.
+April 23rd, the second day of «La Semana del Inglés», was established as the International Day of the English Language by the United Nations in 2010.
 That alone (solo eso ya) is a pretty good excuse to celebrate English… but, there’s more!

 Together with Christmas, April 23rd is one of the most important days in the calendar for English people, a day of national pride (orgullo nacional).
 Why?
 Because it’s St. George’s Day, the Patron Saint (el santo patrón) of England.
 But, who was this St. George?
 Well, you might have heard about The Legend of St. George and the Dragon.
 In case you haven’t, this would be a good moment to read a little bit about it.
 There are many versions of the story, but it basically goes something like this: